ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 The Dirt and Scifi areas are on top of each other.
 The cubes for each of these areas need to be resized and moved so they are both visible side by side.

 1. Select the **Cube** within the **Scifi (Incubating Area)** group.
-2. Activate **Scale Mode** by pressing ++R++ and shorten the width of the cube by half.
+2. Activate **Scale Mode** by pressing ++R++ and decrease the width of the cube by half.
 3. Activate **Translation Mode** by pressing ++W++ and move the cube to the side.
 4. Select the **Cube** within the **Dirt (Farmable Area)** group.
-5. Activate **Scale Mode** by pressing ++R++ and shorten the width of the cube by half.
+5. Activate **Scale Mode** by pressing ++R++ and decrease the width of the cube by half.
 6. Activate **Translation Mode** by pressing ++W++ and move the cube to the side.

 ![!Scifi Placeable Area](../img/ProducersTutorial/Producer_Scifi_Size.png){: .center loading="lazy" }

 ## Creating an Alien Egg

-The Alien Egg is an item starting in the player's inventory.
-It needs 3 templates for being held in the player's hand, dropped on the floor, and seen in the inventory slot.
+The Alien Egg is an item that will start in the player's inventory.
+It will need three [templates](../references/templates.md) of the visual geometry for how it looks in different places:

+- Held in the player's hand
+- Dropped to the floor
+- In an inventory slot

 The Red Fruit item already has these three templates.
-Note they all have the same art model but are transformed to the desired context (e.g. laying on the ground or placed in the player's hand).
+They all have the same art model but are transformed to the desired context (e.g. laying on the ground or placed in the player's hand).

 ![!Items Templates](../img/ProducersTutorial/Producer_Items_Templates.png){: .center loading="lazy" }